monome/dust/docs/jah/ack/index.md

 ## Features

 - 8 voice sample playback of mono or stereo samples
-- Dynamic sample start / end and loop positions
+- Sample start / end and loop positions
 - Resonant multimode filter
 - Envelopes for volume and filter cutoff
+- Master delay and reverb

 ## Commands